 ♥ Keep the time when your child goes to bed as consistent as possible (especially during the week when they are in school) and talk to your child about the importance of getting enough sleep.

-♥ Encourage your child to wind down for the night by having some quiet time in her room.
+♥ Encourage your child to wind down for the night by having some quiet time in their room.

-She can either read, draw or play – but remember, no electronics as these stimulate the brain and make it difficult to get a good quality of sleep.
+They can read, draw or play quietly – but remember, no electronics as these stimulate the brain and make it difficult to get a good quality of sleep.

 ♥ Try a white noise machine.
 My husband and I have one in our room and so do the kids!

 I hope I have been able to answer the question “why is sleep so important for kids?”